 It was later discovered that a man named John Hinckley Jr. was the culprit behind this attempted assassination.
 Hinckley claims that what motivated him to do it was his desire to get the attention of Hollywood actress Jodie Foster.
 After watching the film Taxi Driver, Hinckley developed a liking for the actress that later on morphed into an obsession.
 He used to live in Hollywood in the late 70s and claimed to have seen the film about fifteen times.
-He also said that he strongly identified with the character of actor Robert De Niro.
+He also said that he strongly identified with the characters from 80s Robert De Niro movies.

 Hinckley wanted to become a national figure so he could consider himself equal in social standing to Foster.
 He began stalking President Jimmy Carter and later on said that it was extremely easy to be near the president.
 Years later, he shifted his focus on President Ronald Reagan.